 \subsection{Fuzzing Test}

-The first fuzzing tool was designed by Miller et al. (1990) to test the software and system reliability~\cite{CHEN2018118}.
-Ever since its introduction in the early 1990s, fuzzing has become a widely used technique to test software correctness and dependability~\cite{8863940}.
-Before 2005, this technique is still in the early stage of development, which are mostly black-box fuzzing using random mutation.
-From 2006 to 2010, some fuzzing systems adopt the taint analysis techniques, and the symbolic execution-based fuzzing was adequately developed.
-A number of fuzzing test systems are published, some of which are even used for commercial purposes.
-Between 2011 and 2015, we witness the evolution of fuzzing test characterised by three main characteristics.
-Firstly, coverage-guided fuzzing has become an important role in academic and industrial domains.
+The first fuzzing tool was designed by Miller et al. (1990) to test the reliability of the software and the system~\cite{CHEN2018118}.
+Ever since its introduction in the early 1990s, fuzzing has become a widely used technique to test software correctness and dependability.
+Before 2005, this technique was still in the early stage of development, which are mostly black-box fuzzing using random mutation.
+From 2006 to 2010, some fuzzing systems adopted taint analysis techniques and symbolic execution-based fuzzing was adequately developed.
+Several fuzzing test systems are published, some of which are even incorporated in the commercial product.
+Between 2011 and 2015, we witnessed the evolution of the fuzzing test characterized by three main characteristics\cite{10.1145/3512345}.
+Firstly, coverage-guided fuzzing has become an important topic for both academic and industrial domains.
 Secondly, different types of scheduling algorithms are used in fuzzing processes.
-Thirdly, improving the efficiency of fuzzing by integrating various of techniques became a trend.
+Third, improving the efficiency of fuzzing by integrating various techniques has been a critical aspect of testing.
 In 2016-2017, many fuzzing systems are improved based on AFL (American fuzzy loop)~\cite{coredumpAmericanFuzzy}, such as AFLFast~\cite{bohme2016coverage} and AFLGo~\cite{bohme2017directed}.
-Since then, there is a trend of combining multiple techniques for better fuzzing test techniques.
-The concept of machine learning is introduced to fuzzing~\cite{CHEN2018118}.
-Generally, it can be categorized into two major types, mutation-based fuzzing test and generation-based fuzzing test.
-These two types of fuzzing test can be used for different kinds of software.
+Since then, there has been a trend of combining multiple techniques for better fuzzing test techniques, during which the concept of machine learning is introduced to fuzzing.
+Generally, it can be categorized into two main types, mutation-based fuzzing test and generation-based fuzzing test\cite{li2018fuzzing}.
+These two types of fuzzing test can be used for different types of software.